morgannash1/water_wells_project/README.md

 With the numerical data clean, I then prepared my categorical and numerical features for the model.
 I One-Hot-Encoded categorical columns as well as applied a Standard Scaler to normalize values in numerical columns.
 These transformations were applied to the training and test sets independently.

 # Modeling:
+* **Recall as an Evaluation Metric:** While evaluating models with this dataset, I chose to prioritze Recall.
+For this specific problem, the difference in cost between False Positives and False Negatives is significant. ('functional' pumps are Class 0 and pumps that 'need repair' are Class 1.)
+- False Positive: A model predicts that a water pump needs repair when it actually doesn't.
+That may mean that a crew member is sent out to work on a pump but finds that it actually works.
+- False Negative: A a model predicts that a water pump is functional when it actually needs repair.
+That would mean that the pump would be left alone and unrepaired, denying communities access to water.
+False Negatives have a significantly higher cost in this problem.
+I use Recall when evaluating my models to minimize those false negatives.

+* **Logistic Regression** I began by establishing a baseline with a Dummy Classifier and then explored several Logistic Regression models.
+My best-performing Logistic Regression model was one that included a combination of both numerical and categorical features.
+After tuning hyperparameters and applying class weighting, this model produced a recall score of 0.66.

+* **Decision Tree Classifier** I moved on to a Decision Tree Classifier, which was better-suited for capturing the complex, non-linear data, producing an improved recall score of 0.75.

 <img src="images/model_eval_metrics.png" width="600">

+## Relationships Between Pump Status and Features with High-Impact:

 <img src="images/quantity_status.png" width="700">